stanley-gu/standardsCh/chapter.md

 interchange format for the SBW project (<http://sys-bio.org/>), the international *E. coli* alliance, and the receptor tyrosine kinase consortium.

-### CellML

-CellML [@LloydCellML2004] represents cellular models using a mathematical description similar to equation (@eqGeneral).
-CellML also has provisions for metadata annotations to allow MIRIAM compliance.
-In addition, CellML represents entities using a component based approach where relationships between components are represented by connections.
-In many ways CellML represents a literal translation of the mathematical equations, except that the relationship between dependent and independent species is implied rather than explicit.
-The literal translation of the mathematics however goes much further, in fact the representation that CellML uses is very reminiscent of the way an engineer might wire up an analog computer to solve the equations (though without specifying the integrators).
-As a result CellML is very general and in principle could probably represent any system that has a mathematical description (and not just the kind indicated by equation (@eqSystem)).
-CellML is also very precise in that every item in a model is defined explicitly.
-However, the generality and explicit nature of CellML also results in increased complexity especially for software developers.
-Another side effect of the increased complexity is that models that are represented using CellML tend to be quite large.
-On average, my own analysis of a sample from the CellML repository (<http://models.cellml.org/cellml>) indicates that each reaction in a model requires about 5 kilobytes of storage.

-Owing to the complexity of CellML, one unfortunate side effect is that there are substantially fewer tools which can read and write CellML compared to SBML.
-The CellML team (<http://cellml.sourceforge.net/>) also provides their own software tools to third-party developers, including the CellML API (<http://cellml-api.sourceforge.net/>), which is a library much like libSBML that allows software developers to read and write CellML models.

 ### NeuroML